deadlydog/PowerShell.ScriptModuleRepositoryTemplate/ReadMe.md

 If you want to be able to create new repositories from a module, you will need to publish your module under a different name.

+## ⏪ Changelog

+See what's changed in the template and module over time by viewing [the changelog](Changelog.md).

 ## ❤ Donate to support this template (optional)

 Buy me a hot apple cider for providing this template open source and for free 🙂